Using Google's Chart API to Create Pie Charts from a CSV and Shapefile

 16. (Optional) Style Pins and Polygons.

 If you would like to change the style of your Pins and Voting District polygons, you can add a KMLStyler to each KMLPropertySetter and change the parameters to your style of choice.
-For this example, the background color of the district boundaries is yellow, and the pins are set to black.
+In this example, the district boundaries are yellow, and the pins are black.

 KMLStylers.png